 Typically, three ossification centers are responsible for ossification of long bone cartilage framework.

 One is in the shaft which appears early and two are at the ends of the bone which appear late.
-Special cells called osteoblasts, lay down mineralized channels into the cartilage.
+Special cells called osteoblasts lay down mineralized channels into the cartilage.

 Ultimately, all the cartilage is resorbed and replaced by bone tissue except for two transverse thin plates of cartilage that remain for future growth of the bone.

-Just behind the physis [towards center of the bone] are widened areas of bone called metaphysis.
-Metaphyses has cancellous bone as compared to cortical bone of the shaft [which is the length of the bone between two metaphyses].
+Just behind the physis [towards the center of the bone] are widened areas of bone called metaphysis.
+Metaphyses has cancellous bone as compared to the cortical bone of the shaft [which is the length of the bone between two metaphyses].
 As the bone grows and adds more bone, the part of the metaphysis farther from physis [towards the center of the bone] is remodeled and incorporated into the shaft as cortical bone.

-Shaft is called diaphysis.
+The shaft is called diaphysis.

-Thus, two epiphyses, two physes, two metaphyses and one shaft constitutes a long bone.
+Thus, two epiphyses, two physes, two metaphyses, and one shaft constitutes a long bone.

 Parts of Long Bone

 is nonarticular and does not take part in the transmission of the weight.
 It always provides attachments to one or more tendons which exert a traction on the epiphysis.
 The traction epiphyses ossify later than the pressure epiphyses.
-Examples: trochanters of femur and tubercles of humerus.
+Examples: trochanters of femur and tubercles of the humerus.

 It is phylogenetically an independent bone which in man becomes fused to another bone.
 Examples: coracoid process of scapula and os trigonum.

-The ends of shaft towards physis are called metaphyses.
+The ends of the shaft towards physis are called metaphyses.
 Each metaphysis is the zone of active growth.
 Before epiphyseal fusion, the metaphysis is richly supplied with blood through end arteries forming ‘hair-pin’ bends.

-This is the common site of osteomyelitis in children because, the bacteria or emboli are easily trapped in the hair-pin bends, causing infraction.
+This is the common site of osteomyelitis in children because, the bacteria or emboli are easily trapped in the hair-pin bends, causing infarction.
 After the epiphyseal fusion, vascular communications are established between the metaphyseal and epiphyseal arteries.